Optimize Your Health

 - Connect with others.
 Talk with people you trust about your concerns and how you’re feeling.

-The department uses multi-faceted resources to address mental wellbeing in Florida.
+DOH uses multi-faceted resources to address mental wellbeing in Florida.
 Our various programs work with patients, health care providers, first responders, county health departments, and other state agencies to effectively address these important areas and aid all Floridians.